-The College of Arts has an international reputation for the quality of its research.
+The College of Arts & Humanities has an international reputation for the quality of its research.
 We value the contributions that our research students make to this vibrant research culture.
 To ensure that our research students are equipped to become leaders in their chosen field – within or beyond academia – we aim to provide the highest quality training and skills development opportunities.

 In planning and delivering its Postgraduate Skills Development Programme, the Graduate School embraces the national Researcher Development Framework.
 This sets out the knowledge, skills and experience required at each stage of an academic career.
 These are organised into four main areas:

 (A) Knowledge and Intellectual Abilities

 This area relates to the bodies of knowledge that you need to engage and any specific skills that you need to carry out your research, as well as your analytical and creative faculties.
 The training and experience for this strand will most often come from your own Subject Area or School, or professional organizations in your field of study, as well as services such as Information Technology or the Glasgow University Library.
 Practical experiences in this area might come from writing, teaching, or presenting your research.